mrbulb/LearningGit/readme.txt

 Do some development in branch master and branch dev1---both branch modify//haha, I also change this line in branch dev2

 Do some development in branch dev2---both branch dev2 modify

+Do someting in dev3 before fix bug-101--in branch dev3